Trump’s vow to end military drills with Seoul stuns a region

 His statement was quickly portrayed by critics as a major, unreciprocated concession to a country that only last year was threatening Seoul and Washington with nuclear war.

-It also seemed to leave officials completely off guard in South Korea, where the presence of U.S. troops has long been described as necessary to maintaining peace on the peninsula.
+It also seemed to leave officials in South Korea, where the presence of U.S. troops has long been described as necessary to maintaining peace on the peninsula, and possibly even the U.S. military in Seoul, completely off guard.

 Seoul’s presidential office told The Associated Press that it was trying to parse Trump’s comments.
 The South Korean military seemed similarly surprised.